DataArtifex/ddi-toolkit/README.md

 # DDI Toolkit
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

 **This project is currently in its early stages of development.
-Please be aware that stability is not be guaranteed, and documentation is very limited at this time.
+Please be aware that stability is not guaranteed, and documentation is limited.
 Your feedback and contributions are welcome as we work towards refining and expanding this work!**

 This package provides various utilities for using, processing, or converting metadata based on the [Data Documentation Initiative (DDI)](https://ddialliance.org/), an international standard for describing the data produced by surveys and other observational methods in the social, behavioral, economic, and health sciences.